 Extracurricular Achievements

-Once they have considered these academic factors, they will turn to your extracurricular achievements.
+Once admission officers have considered these academic factors, they will turn to your extracurricular achievements.
 These activities can show dedication, perseverance, and distinctive talents, and often provide a platform for developing leadership abilities.
 So extracurricular accomplishments are definitely important.
-Every admissions office wants to populate their campus with hard-driving, creative, and interesting people who are willing to make their college a better place.
+Every admissions office wants to fill their class with hard-driving, creative, and interesting people who are willing to make their college a better place.

-But they won’t just skip over your poor academic performance and let you in because you can run fast while playing the accordion and singing “Yankee Doodle.”
+But they won’t just skip over your poor academic performance and let you in because you can run fast and debate with the best of them.
 They may admire your creativity, but if you can’t demonstrate that you can hack the algebra and the five-paragraph essay, you won’t get in.
-As you can see grades are more important than your extracurricular activities.
+The fact remains that grades are more important than your extracurricular activities.

 If you haven’t figured it out before, there is a clear answer to this question: grades.
 Extracurricular activities can be important, not only for college admission but for giving you fun and interesting experiences throughout high school.
 And beyond.